i1skn/elm-mock-http/README.md

 - You're in charge of the front-end and someone else is in charge of the back-end but you want to test out your Elm application, even while the back-end is still in flux?
-- You want to test out different responses for how you can shape your back-end, without all of the back-end work?
+- You want to test out different responses to guide how you can shape your back-end, without all of the back-end work?

 If so, then this project is for you.